-2.1.13.4 If the ship is not able to comply immediately the acknowledgement sequence should include the telecommand signal 104 (unable to comply), with a second telecommand signal giving additional information (see Recommendation ITU-R M.493).
+2.2.6 If the ship is not able to comply immediately the acknowledgement sequence should include the telecommand signal 104 (unable to comply), with a second telecommand signal giving additional information (see Recommendation ITU-R M.493).

-At some later time when the ship is able to accept the traffic being offered, the ship’s operator initiates a call to the coast station using the ship-to-shore calling procedures detailed in § 2.2.
+At some later time when the ship is able to accept the traffic being offered, the ship station initiates a call to the coast station using the ship-to-shore calling procedures detailed in § 2.3.

-2.1.14 If a call is acknowledged indicating ability to comply immediately and communication between coast station and ship station on the working channel agreed is established, the DSC call procedure is considered to be completed.
+2.2.7 If a call is acknowledged indicating ability to comply immediately and communication between coast station and ship station on the working channel agreed is established, the DSC call procedure is considered to be completed.

-2.1.15 If the ship station transmits an acknowledgement which is not received by the coast station then this will result in the coast station repeating the call (in accordance with § 2.1.11).
+2.2.8 If the ship station transmits an acknowledgement which is not received by the coast station then this will result in the coast station repeating the call (in accordance with § 2.1.5).
 In this event the ship station should transmit a new acknowledgement.
-If no repeated call is received the ship station should transmit an acknowledgement or calling sequence in accordance with § 2.1.13.1

-2.2 Ship station initiates call to coast station (see Note 1)
+2.3 Ship station initiates call to coast station (see Note 1)

-Figures 3 and 4 illustrate the procedures below in flow chart and by time sequence diagram respectively.
-[Editor's note: Figures 3 and 4 are deleted].

-This procedure should also be followed both as a delayed response to a call received earlier from the coast station (see § 2.1.13.1) and to initiate traffic from the ship station.
+This procedure should also be followed both as a delayed response to a call received earlier from the coast station (see § 2.2.2) and to initiate traffic from the ship station.

 NOTE 1 – See Recommendations ITU-R M.689 and ITU-R M.1082 for further details of procedures applicable only to the semi-automatic/automatic services.

-2.2.1 The ship composes the calling sequence as follows:
+2.3.1 Assuming a DSC is appropriate the call is transmitted by the ship station as follows:

+− key in or select on the DSC equipment,

-– operator selects the format specifier,
+– format specifier,

-– operator enters address,
+– address,

-– automatically selected category,

-– pre-programmed self-identification,

-– operator selects the telecommand information,
+– telecommand information,

-– operator inserts (selects or enters) working frequency, or enters position (for MF/HF only) information in the message part of the sequence if appropriate,
+– working frequency, or position (for MF/HF only) information in the message part of the sequence if appropriate,

-– operator enters telephone number required (semi-automatic/automatic connections only),
+– telephone number required (semi-automatic/automatic connections only),

-– automatically selected “end of sequence” signal RQ.
+– the ship station automatically inserts the category, self-identification and “end of sequence” signal RQ.

-2.2.2 The ship verifies the calling sequence.
+2.3.2 The ship station verifies the calling sequence.

-2.2.3 The ship selects the single most appropriate calling frequency preferably using the coast station’s nationally assigned calling channels, for which purpose it shall send a single calling sequence on the selected frequency.
+2.3.3 The ship station selects the single most appropriate calling frequency preferably using the coast station’s nationally assigned calling channels, for which purpose it shall send a single calling sequence on the selected frequency.

-2.2.4 The ship initiates the transmission of the sequence on the frequency selected after checking as far as possible that there are no calls in progress on that frequency.

-2.2.5 If a called station does not reply, the call sequence from the ship station should not normally be repeated until after an interval of at least 5 min for manual connections, or 5 s or 25 s in the case of semi-automatic/automatic VHF or MF/HF connections respectively.
+2.3.4 If a called station does not reply, the call sequence from the ship station should not normally be repeated until after an interval of at least 5 min for manual connections, or 5 s or 25 s in the case of semi-automatic/automatic VHF or MF/HF connections respectively.
 These repetitions may be made on alternative frequencies if appropriate.
 Any subsequent repetitions to the same coast station should not be made until at least 15 min have elapsed.

-2.2.6 The coast station should transmit an acknowledgement sequence (after checking as far as possible that there are no calls in progress on the frequency selected), after a delay of at least 5 s but not later than 4 ½ min for manual connections, or, within 3 s for semi-automatic/automatic connections, containing the format specifier, the address of the ship, the category, the coast station self-identification and:
+2.3.5 The coast station should transmit an acknowledgement, after a delay of at least 5 s but not later than 4 ½ min for manual connections, or, within 3 s for semi-automatic/automatic connections, containing the format specifier, the address of the ship, the category, the coast station self-identification and: